pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/apply-patch/apply-patch.md

 ## Task 1: Enter detail of new WebLogic Server Image as Primary Image

+In this task, we update the primary image.
+In Lab 3, we were using WebLogic Server 12.2.1.3.0 version image, but now we want to use upgrade WebLogic Server 12.2.1.4.0 image.
+As you modify the value of primary image tag in *Image* section, It automatically updated in *WebLogic Domain* section.

 1. Go back to WebLogic Kubernetes Toolkit UI, click *Image*.
 Changed the WebLogic Server Tag to *12.2.1.4-slim-ol8*.
     ![Update Primary Image Tag](images/UpdateprimaryImageTag.png)

 ## Task 2: Update a deployed application by a rolling restart of the new  primary image

+In this task, we re-deploy the WebLogic Domain.
+As we changed our primary image, so we will notice rolling restart of the servers one by one.
+As you click on *Deploy Domain*, it start an *Introspector job*, which terminates the running admin server pods, and creates a new pod for admin server which uses WebLogic Server 12.2.1.4.0 image.
+Introspector do the same process with both the managed servers.
+Later, we use the WebLogic Remote Console, to verify that server pods are using the updated WebLogic Server 12.2.1.4.0 Image.

 1. Click *WebLogic Domain* -> *Deploy Domain*.
 This will re-deploy the domain, it will use new primary image which contains WebLogic Server 12.2.1.4 version.
     ![Redeploy Domain](images/RedeployDomain.png)